ethereum/EIPs/SIPS/sip-wip_removeFeePenaltyTiers.md

         }

         return true;
-    }```
+    }
+    ```

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

-Implementing a penalty threshold that allows for the Collateralisation ratio to fluctuate between a certain percentage below the target issuance Ratio allows minters to claim their fees.
+Implementing a penalty threshold allows for the Collateralisation ratio to fluctuate between a certain percentage below the target issuance Ratio without the transaction reverting.

+If the collateralisation ratio for the minter does fall below the threshold, then it can be fixed by burning sUSD debt before attempting to claim fees again.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for SIPs but can be included with the implementation..-->